Part 5 - General Development Regulations

 8.5.3.
 Multi-unit Housing, Supportive Housing, or Lodging House, with 9 or more Dwellings or Sleeping Units

-1.0 spaces per Dwelling or per 3 Sleeping Units, whichever is greater
+1.0 space per Dwelling or per 3 Sleeping Units, whichever is greater

 8.6.
 Despite Table 8.5, public off-Site Bike Parking Spaces that are located within 50.0 m of a main entrance may be used to meet a portion of the required Bike Parking Spaces for non-Residential Uses without a variance, at the discretion of the Development Planner in consultation with the City department responsible for transportation planning.